Oculoplastics

 Oculoplastics, or oculoplastic surgery, includes a wide variety of surgical procedures that deal with the orbit (eye socket), eyelids, tear ducts, and the face.
-It also deals with the reconstruction of the eye and associated structures.
+It also deals with the reconstruction of the orbit and ocular adnexa.

 Training

-An oculoplastic surgeon is a specialized ophthalmologist who has completed one or two years of additional fellowship training following ophthalmology residency.
-Members of the American Society of Ophthalmic Plastic and Reconstructive Surgeons (ASOPRS) are the most highly qualified oculoplastic surgeons in North America.
+An oculoplastic surgeon is a specialized ophthalmologist (MD eye surgeon) who has completed one or two years of additional fellowship training following an ophthalmology residency.
+Many are fellows of the American Society of Ophthalmic Plastic and Reconstructive Surgeons (ASOPRS).
 To qualify, a member must have passed both the American Board of Ophthalmology certification exams, as well as written and oral board examinations through ASOPRS.
 A candidate must also have made a significant contribution to the field of oculoplastics, which may take the form of a peer-reviewed publication.
-Such other surgeons as plastic surgeons, and oral and maxillofacial surgeons may be trained in oculoplastic procedures as well.
-The total additional training time for an ASOPRS Oculoplastic surgeon is 2 years after a 4-year Ophthalmology residency.
+There are other surgeons qualified and certified to operate on the orbit and ocular adnexa such as plastic surgeons, Neurosurgeons and oral and maxillofacial surgeons.

-The most highly qualified oculoplastic surgeons in the United Kingdom are members of the British Oculoplastic Surgery Society.
-In the UK oculoplastic surgeons will have generally undertaken 8–9 years of training, including 1–2 years of fellowship in addition to 7 years of registrar work (which typically includes 12–18 months of oculoplastic surgery training).
+In the UK, oculoplastic surgeons will have generally undertaken 8–9 years of training, including 1–2 years of fellowship in addition to 7 years of registrar work (which typically includes 12–18 months of oculoplastic surgery training).

+In Europe, the European Society of Ophthalmic Plastic and Reconstructive Surgery (ESOPRS) represents fellowship-trained oculoplastic surgeons across the continent and beyond.
+Founded to advance training and research standards in the specialty, ESOPRS membership requires completion of recognized fellowship training in oculoplastic, lacrimal and orbital surgery.
+The specialty has expanded significantly across the Middle East, with fellowship-trained oculoplastic surgeons contributing to its development in countries including Israel, Lebanon and the United Arab Emirates.